-Always Ask for More: Director Camila Zapiola’s Advice for Women in Media and Advertising.
-By Peter Nicholson
+Always Ask for More: Director Camila Zapiola’s Advice to Women in Media

 I recently had the pleasure of interviewing Camila Zapiola, one of the world’s leading comedy directors about how she blazed a career path in a notoriously male-dominated field.